-31. Stack Overflow Careers: This platform is centered on developer and engineering jobs.
+31. Stack Overflow Careers: This platform is centered on developers and engineering jobs.
 Freelancers can find both contract and full-time jobs.
 There are a few jobs from other areas other than tech as well.

-31. Simply Hired: This freelance website harbours clients from over 24 countries speaking over 12 different languages.
+31. Simply Hired: This freelance website harbors clients from over 24 countries speaking over 12 different languages.
 Any freelancer can work here despite the service he or she is offering.
 There are jobs for almost every field of life.

 32. iFreelance: Here freelancers are not charged a percentage of their earnings as commission.
 You enjoy whatever you earn while working.
 Here you will find jobs related to writing, editing coding, and marketing.

 33. Flexjobs: This platform also connects freelancers to hiring clients.
 Apart from getting clients here, there are other nice resources for freelancers like tips on job hunting and getting real clients.
 These could come in the form of webinars.